 Soy Sauce Varieties

-There are literally hundreds of soy sauce varieties.
-Varieties depend on the ingredients used, the method used to create the sauce, and the region in which it is made.
-In the United States, there are a few main varieties that may be found in grocery stores or listed in recipes: light, dark, low sodium, and tamari.
+There are hundreds of varieties of soy sauce that are available on the market today.
+These varieties depend on the ingredients used, the method used to create the sauce, and the region in which it is made.

-Tamari is a Japanese soy sauce that is made with only soybeans and no wheat or other grains.
-Tamari has a very clean flavor and is favored by those who require a wheat- or gluten-free diet.
+- Tamari is a Japanese soy sauce that is made with only soybeans and no wheat or other grains.
+Tamari has a very clean flavor and is favored by those who follow a wheat- or gluten-free diet.